roc-streaming/roc-pulse/README.md

 Advantages over PulseAudio "native" protocol:

-- Better service quaility when the latency is low and the network is unreliable.
+- Better service quality when the latency is low and the network is unreliable.
 PulseAudio "native" protocol uses TCP, while Roc uses RTP, which is better suited for real-time communication than TCP-based protocols.

 - Compatibility with standard protocols.
 PulseAudio "native" protocol is PulseAudio-specific, while Roc implements a set of standardized RTP-based protocols.

 Advantages over PulseAudio built-in RTP support:

-- Better service quaility when the latency is low and the network is unreliable.
+- Better service quality when the latency is low and the network is unreliable.
 PulseAudio uses bare RTP, while Roc also employs Forward Erasure Correction extensions.

 ## Build instructions